Insights from Emotionally Focused Couples Therapy (EFT) to help you save your relationship after the affair.

 Just saying “I’m sorry” isn’t enough – You need to offer more

-Most often Injured partners want to talk about the affair and most Injuring partners don’t want to have this difficult conversation.
+Most of the time, Injured partners want to talk about the affair.
+But most Injuring partners don’t want to have this difficult conversation.

 Often it feels too difficult for the Injuring partner to have the conversation because he or she may feel guilty and ashamed of what they did.